Previous dayMarch 30, 2026Next day

 35.0 km---✓ ReviewedUSGS →

-The USGS recorded this magnitude 2.4 earthquake 119 km SSW of Unalaska, Alaska at 23:20 UTC on March 30, 2026.
-This was a shallow crustal earthquake, focused at 35.0 km depth.
+A magnitude 2.4 seismic event took place 119 km SSW of Unalaska, Alaska on March 30, 2026 at 23:20 UTC.
+The event originated approximately 35.0 km below the surface, classifying it as shallow crustal.
 Coordinates: 52.826°, -166.908°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.4 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-30